-Many smaller cacti have globe-shaped stems, combining the highest possible volume for water storage, with the lowest possible surface area for water loss from transpiration.
-The tallest free-standing cactus is Pachycereus pringlei, with a maximum recorded height of 63 feet (19.2 m), and the smallest is Blossfeldia liliputiana, only about 0.4 inch (1 cm) in diameter at maturity.
-A fully grown Saguaro (Carnegiea gigantea) is said to be able to absorb as much as 200 U.S. gallons (760 l; 170 imp gal) of water during a rainstorm.
+Many smaller cacti have globular stems, combining the highest possible volume for water storage with the lowest possible surface area for water loss from transpiration.
+The tallest free-standing cactus is Pachycereus pringlei, with a maximum recorded height of 63 feet (19.2 m), and the smallest is Blossfeldia liliputiana, only about 0.4 inches (1 cm) in diameter at maturity.
+A fully grown Saguaro (Carnegiea gigantea) can absorb as much as 200 U.S. gallons (750 l) of water during a rainstorm.
 A few species differ significantly in appearance from most of the family.
 At least superficially, plants of the genus Pereskia resemble other trees and shrubs growing around them.
-They have persistent leaves, and when older, bark-covered stems.
-Their areoles identify them as cacti, and in spite of their appearance, they, too, have many adaptations for water conservation.
+They have persistent leaves and older, bark-covered stems.
+Their areoles identify them as cacti, and despite their appearance, they also have many adaptations for water conservation.
 Pereskia is considered close to the ancestral species from which all cacti evolved.
 In tropical regions, other cacti grow as forest climbers and epiphytes (plants that grow on trees).
-Their stems are typically flattened, almost leaf-like in appearance, with fewer or even no spines, such as the well-known Christmas Cactus or Thanksgiving Cactus (in the genus Schlumbergera).
+Their stems are typically flattened, almost leaf-like, with fewer or even no spines, such as the well-known Christmas Cactus or Thanksgiving Cactus (in the genus Schlumbergera).

 Cacti have a variety of uses: many species are used as ornamental plants, others are grown for fodder or forage, and others for food (particularly their fruit).